A bionic approach to inflammatory bowel disease

-The Bionics Institute will contribute to the development of a safe and effective neural interface to constantly monitor the state of bowel inflammation and stimulate the nerve accordingly.
-The ultimate aim of this project is to produce an intelligent (closed-loop), implantable neuromodulation device ready for a first-in-human clinical trial in four years’ time.
+The Bionics Institute is developing a safe and effective neural interface to constantly monitor the state of bowel inflammation and stimulate the vagus nerve accordingly.
+The ultimate aim of this project is to produce an intelligent (closed-loop), implantable neuromodulation device that reduces gut inflammation and associated symptoms.

 Defense Advanced Research Projects Agency (USA)